Multi-stage optimal dynamic treatment regimes for survival outcomes with dependent censoring: Simulations

 Simulations are run with two sample sizes, $n = 300$ and $1000$.
-Thus, we have in total $16$ distinct factorial settings (four hazard/censoring scenarios, two propensity designs, and two sample sizes).
-For each setting, we have $n_{rep} = 200$ simulation replicates, and we estimate the optimal treatment rule based on both the $\phi_\mu$ and $\phi_{\sigma,t=5,\mu}$ criteria.
+For each simulation setting, we have $n_{rep} = 200$ simulation replicates, and we estimate the optimal treatment rule based on both the $\phi^\mu$ and $\phi^{\sigma,t_0=5,\mu}$ criteria.
 We compare the proposed method with the methods in \citet{goldberg2012} and \citet{simoneau2019}.
 We further compare the results with the observed policy characterized by (\ref{eq:propensity}) and the estimated optimal zero-order model, where all patients are given the same embedded treatment regime, which is the best on average over all embedded regimes.
-In particular, in implementing the \citet{goldberg2012} method, the linear $Q$-function space and the random forest-based approximation space were separately used.
-The method of \citet{huang2014} is not included in these simulations because \cite{simoneau2019} can be viewed as a doubly robust extension of their method.
-After estimation, the values---either the expected truncated survival time or the survival probability at $t=5$---are evaluated by generating an uncensored sample of size $n_{eval} = 10000$ according to the estimated policies.
-The simulations were complete using \texttt{R} package \texttt{dtrSurv}.
-For reproducible research, the code is available at https://github.com/hunyong/survQlearn.
+In particular, in implementing the \citet{goldberg2012} method, the linear Q-function space and the random forest-based approximation space were separately used.
+The values of the estimated regimes are evaluated by generating an uncensored sample of size $n_{eval} = 10000$ according to the estimated policies.